-It is necessary to have clear views of the upper and lower digestive tract.
-Please follow the fasting instructions given in the bowel prep.
-You may drink water from then until 2hrs before the procedure time.
+It is necessary to have clear views of the lower bowel.
+Please refer to the instructions given with your bowel preparation.
 Please get in touch with us on 0113 249 4655 if you have not received your bowel prep and instructions 48 hours before your procedure.